kroy-the-rabbit/arduino-usbmouse-to-serial/README.md

-# Arduino Pro Micro based USB to Serial mouse converter
+# Arduino Leonardo/Uno based USB to Serial mouse converter

+Requires a basic USB Host Shield

-A repo outlining the code and design for an Arduino Pro Micro based USB to Serial mouse converter.
+A repo outlining the code and design for an Leonardo/Uno based USB to Serial mouse converter.